Confidenceman02/django-elm/README_pypi.md

 packages defined in the `elm_programs` `package.json` file.

 > [!NOTE]
 > Elm doesn't actually need node to compile programs.
-However, Djelm optimzes Elm programs to work with Django templates
+However, djelm optimzes Elm programs to work with Django templates
 > so a tiny amount of DOM binding code is bundled in.

 We can install all node packages with the following command: